ljayakum/AWS-data-analysis/README.md

 **“🎬 Movies vs TV Shows by Release Year”**
 This makes the dashboard more understandable and viewer-friendly.

+## 🎓 What I Learned

+Throughout this project, I worked with key AWS services such as **Amazon QuickSight** and **Amazon S3**.
+Some of the important concepts I learned include:

+- Working with `manifest.json` files to configure data structure
+- Creating and customizing data visualizations (e.g., bar charts, donut charts)
+- Applying filters and parameters to refine insights
+- Performing cloud-based data analysis using real-world datasets

+This project helped strengthen my understanding of cloud data tools and how to build interactive dashboards for meaningful data storytelling.

 ### 📄 Final Report

 You can view the final exported dashboard as a PDF here: